discretize/discretize-guides/guides/fractal-basics/index.md

 | `DoD`              | Defier of Doubt    | `title`       | Requirement in LFG, earned by completing level 100 in challenge mode                                                                |                                                                                                                                        |
 | `DwD`              | Dances with Demons | `title`       | Requirement in LFG, earned by completing level 100 in challenge mode without someone dying.                                         |                                                                                                                                        |
 | `kp`               | Kill proof         | `UFE`         | <Item id="94020"/>: Requirement in LFG, can be shown through [killproof.me](https://killproof.me/)                                  |                                                                                                                                        |

 ---

-## Current fractal META

-Although most groups in LFG don't follow the META it can be beneficial for you to understand how it works in theory to play your own build more efficiently.
-All the builds in the META have very specific key roles.
-It is important to fulfill your role to aid the best possible support to your team (also DPS classes support the team with CC and other unique buffs).

-Please consult the [meta-page](guides/meta-explained) for more information about the current fractal META.

----